Tortellini Pasta Salad

 This field is for validation purposes and should be left unchanged.

 • Sweet Corn.
-In the heat of summer, I often have fresh corn that I can cut off the cob for this recipe.
-However, I’d say that 9 times out of 10 that I make it, I’m using thawed frozen sweet corn simply because it’s faster and easier.
+Fresh from the garden or frozen works best.
 In a pinch, you could substitute canned corn, but I’d opt for white shoepeg corn if going the canned corn route.

 • Red wine vinegar